What is your role here at NNSA? How does it align to our mission?

 What is the best part about your job?

-Tell us a little about yourself – a fun fact, a personal hobby, and/or accolades received.
+Tell us a little about yourself – a fun fact, a personal hobby, and/or accolades achievements received.

-Why do think diversity and inclusion are important to your profession?
+Why do think diversity and inclusion is important to your profession?

 Diversity and inclusion are critical because of how important the work is that we do.
 As public servants, we should strive to be representative of the country that we serve, and part of that is to ensure that our workplace is welcoming and inclusive of people from all groups.